jordanlei/transformer-sandbox/README.md

 ![Word Embeddings PCA](embedding.png)

 The plot above shows the 2D projection of word embeddings for the sentence "Juliet carried Romeo __".
 Each point represents a word, with similar words clustering together in the embedding space.
 This visualization helps us understand how the model learns to represent semantic relationships between words during training.

-Key observations:
-- Related words (like character names) tend to cluster together
-- Words with similar grammatical roles show proximity
-- The model learns meaningful vector representations that capture both semantic and syntactic relationships
+Even though the same words don't map onto the same projected space, they are modulated by their context.
+The path each sentence takes carves out a "path" in embedding space that differs slightly based on context.

 ## Project Structure